-Every day brings hope of new discoveries and gains in research being conducted in the field of autoimmune diseases.
+The new year brings hope of new discoveries and gains in research to help us fight the vast number of autoimmune diseases.
 Using stem cells to combat the progession of MS and the discovery of new protiens that may counter the effects of autoimmune diseases give us hope that cures are soon to come.
 New generic or biosimular “Humira” drugs in the pipeline will save patients millions of dollars annually, Hopefully, we will see other major breakthroughs that will help all of us who live with autoimmune problems.
 We will continue to report the latest news on this site and our blog site, autoimmunefacts.info.
-Thank you for your support.
+Thank you for your support and have a healthier new year.
 Andy and Bob

 More and more information has recently been published about “new pills” (see new pill for Celiac news article) or new cures (see articles on T-Cell research) that are being developed to combat autoimmune issues.
 Recently a large pharmaceutical company announced it is advancing a new monoclonal antibody, considered a validated potential target in the treatment of a range of autoimmune diseases, into a clinical trial in humans (see autoimmunefacts.info).
 It is encouraging to see this novel research being conducted around the world, which hopeful will result in a breakthrough treatment for autoimmune patients.

 Kudos to the National Institutes of Health for recently providing a $1.3M Autoimmune Disease Prevention grant to researchers at Benaroya Research Institute at Virginia Mason Institute (BRI) in Seattle, WA. for their work on finding the t-cells that drive rheumatoid arthritis.
 We need to continue pressuring our government agencies to fund more research on unlocking the secrets of t-cells.
 Read more at http://autoimmunefacts.info/t-cells-found-drive-rheumatoid-arthritis/.